 WE ALMOST WENT TO WAR WITH SYRIA

 for allegedly dropping chemical weapons on their own people.
 But a foreign entity can come here to Louisiana and drop one on us, and somehow that’s OK.

 So don’t say BP say: BRITISH PETROLEUM - a foreign owed company whose headquarters is in England with headquarters in Houston Texas, came to our coast, took unreasonable risks, killed our people, lied about the response, failed to provide information that they had on what caused the incident to happen.

 Then their CEO walked the sands of this country, as if he was a colonel from the revolutionary army, from King George’s army.
 And he walked on the beaches of Mississippi, and as the reporters asked him questions, after 11 of our people died and many out trying to clean up this mess, he said, “I want my life back.”
 And that bastard got his life back.

 Do NOT allow a space between BP and OIL

 or you will not be subscribed!

-On May 31, 2018, the Louisiana State Senate signed a resolution to encourage British Petroleum to institute medical monitoring and treatment, and to publish advisory medical protocols.
+The State of Louisiana noticed the sham, so On May 31, 2018, Senate signed a resolution to encourage British Petroleum to institute medical monitoring and treatment, and to publish advisory medical protocols.
 They also noted that Louisiana residents were exposed to the Corexit dispersant, which is a chemical banned in Britain, yet these chemicals were forced upon us in never before seen quantities.